thealidev/docs/README.md

-# docs
-Some Docs By The Ali Dev
+# Some Docs By The Ali Dev